 De Volkskrant denies that the majority of infections take place via aerosols.
 They are really lagging behind the latest insights.
 No reasonable person believes that anymore, and certainly no self-respecting scientist.
 Everywhere in the world that fact is now accepted, countries are all changing.
 It is even in Wells' medical manual from 1930, where the RIVM says it got the one-and-a-half-meter rule from.
 It was a rule of thumb that was undoubtedly thought at the time to do little harm: if it doesn't help, it doesn't hurt.
 Furthermore, that rule is not scientifically substantiated, in case anyone thinks so.

-There is a dilemma going on within the RIVM/OMT as to whether this should all be announced or not.
-It can have major consequences for some of them (I hope they are not jointly and severally liable).
-Who burns his buttocks...
-I suspect that they will try to turn around unnoticed and reluctantly indicate step by step that it is now clear that... etc.
+There is a conflict going on within the RIVM/OMT as to whether all this should be made known or not.
+It could have major consequences for some of them (I hope they are not jointly and severally liable).
+Whoever burns his butt...
+I suspect that they will try to change their mind unnoticed and reluctantly indicate step by step that it is now clear that... etc.

-There are now also indications that the 'old school' infections via the mucous membranes (direct contact, coughing and sneezing) are less serious than via the long-term inhalation of the virus where it ends up directly in the lungs.
-That could explain the large difference in disease progression in different people.
-The immune system responds immediately, and one theory is that it can kick in even before the virus reaches the lungs.
-This is not possible if the virus enters the lungs directly – via aerosols, in other words.
+There are now also indications that 'old school' infections via the mucous membranes (direct contact, coughing and sneezing) are less serious than via prolonged inhalation of the virus, where it ends up directly in the lungs.
+This could explain the large difference in the course of the disease in different people.
+The immune system responds immediately and one theory is that it may kick in before the virus reaches the lungs.
+This is not possible if the virus enters the lungs directly - i.e. via aerosols.

 3. No need to wash hands and clean surfaces

-Of course, hygiene is important.
-De Volkskrant puts words in Willem Engel's mouth, I follow him and have never heard him say that you can stop washing your hands from now on.
+Of course hygiene is important.
+De Volkskrant puts words in Willem Engel's mouth, I follow him and have never heard him say that from now on you can stop washing your hands.
 (What kind of newspaper am I actually reading?
-It looks like a left-wing Telegraph.)
-Washing hands always helps, of course, then you can also shake hands without any problems.
-Paying more attention to hygiene would also have helped to halve those 9,444 flu deaths in 2018.
-No rooster crowed about it then and now society is down.
-Let's do that every flu season: Stay at home when sneezing and coughing, wash hands well, keep a little distance when you have a 'little cold'.
-Again: washing hands helps, but it does not prevent outbreaks and they cause the misery.
+It looks like a left-wing Telegraaf.)
+Washing hands always helps, of course, so you can also shake hands without any problems.
+Paying more attention to hygiene would also have helped to halve the 9,444 flu deaths in 2018.
+No rooster crowed about it then and now society is at a standstill.
+Let's do this every flu season: Stay at home when sneezing and coughing, wash your hands thoroughly, keep a little distance when you have a 'bit of a cold'.
+Here again: washing hands helps, but it does not prevent outbreaks and they cause the misery.

 Dysfunctional virus residues